 The caregiver is driven by their need to protect and care for others.
 They offer protection, safety and support for their customers.
 They have an innate capacity for nurturing.
 The worst thing that could happen to them would be for their products to be perceived as harmful or exploitative.

 Usually, caregiver brands have the view of the brand archetype supporting families or serving public sectors for example healthcare and education.
 They aim to make people take care of themselves.
 Almost all baby care brands are based on this archetype, which not coincidentally, also functions under a different name – the Mother.

 The Caregiver Archetype Explained:

-The Caregiver Archetype are customers who want to be recognised for their efforts with the brand without being patronised and forced.
-Aggressive or over the top adverts are a huge turnoff, whilst emotionally driven adverts often strike the right chords.
+The Caregiver Archetype is customers who want to be recognised for their efforts with the brand without being patronised and forced.
+Aggressive or over-the-top adverts are a huge turnoff, whilst emotionally driven adverts often strike the right chords.

 Caregiver brands will promise to protect.